 The Lady stopped her mule, and shouted to her husband’s back, her face white from rage, “Are you a man of that station?”
 The Lord kicked his mule to make it pick up its pace, but did not reply.
-Pachu’a followed close behind him.
+Pachu’a cut into the space between the Churchills.
 The Lady fell back until she was abreast the Hermit.

 When the Lady finally regained her composure she said sub voce, “Pardon me, Mr. Boucher.”